neuroethology/bento/documentation/tutorial.md

 ### Adding camera profiles

+1. Click on **Database** in the menu bar and then click on **Camera...** options. **Camera Dialog** will pop up.
+2. Select **New Camera** in the **Camera** field.
+3. Type relevant information in the all the fields and hit **Apply** button.
+4. After hitting **Apply** button, you can see camera information popping up when you select the added camera.
+5. You can add multiple cameras based on your requirement.
+Repeat steps 1-4, every time you need to add a new camera.

 ## Populating the database
 Now that you have experimenters, animals, and cameras on record, you can start using Bento to organize your experimental data.